May 9th, 2019

 - Clean the tent from all the dirt, debris and dust with the help of a soft broom or brush.

 - The canopy and floor of the cotton canvas tent should be cleaned separately.
 Separate the floor and the canopy.
-The guy-lines can also be used but do retreat them, in the end, to avoid and protect it from the UV damage.
+The guy-lines can also be used but do retreat them to protect from possible UV damage.

 - Stir until water dissolves the powder completely.
 Warm water tends to be more helpful in dissolving solutions thoroughly.

-- Except for the floor of the tent, soak the rest tent parts in the solution.
+- Except for the floor of the tent, soak the rest of the tent parts in the solution.

 - Fill it with more water until the cotton canvas tent is soaked properly.

-- Agitate and stir the tent so that it gets soaked properly and gets dissolved in completely into the solution.
+- Agitate and stir the tent so that it gets soaked properly and gets covered completely in the solution.

-- Soak the tent for 4 – 10 hours and stir it with intervals.
-You can soak it and leave it for overnight too.
+- Soak the tent for 4 – 10 hours and stir it in intervals.
+You can soak it and leave it overnight, as well.

 - Take out the tent from the solution and place it on a clean and dry floor.
-Brush, sweep and rinse the tent, the way we do to clean our floors.
+Brush, sweep and rinse the tent, the way you would your floors.

 - Discard the dirty water from the container in which the canvas was soaked.

-- Rinse off the tent and tightly roll it up to get the cotton squeezed, in order to remove the residue.
-Check whether it needs another round of soaking or not; if yes, then repeat the soaking process with the large container, Oxyclean and warm water.
+- Rinse off the tent and tightly roll it up to get the cotton squeezed so as to remove the residue.
+Check whether it needs another round of soaking or not; if yes, then repeat the soaking process with the large container, OxyClean and warm water.

 - Pull the canvas over the cleaned up tent floor and then pitch it.
-Or, you can also spread the tent floor on the top of your car, and then place the canvas on its top so that it will assist with its weight and the floor won’t drop or run off.
-Do not place the canvas directly at your car as; the Oxyclean can be harmful to the clear-coat.
+You can also choose to spread the tent floor on the top of your car, and then place the canvas on its top so that it will assist with its weight and the floor won’t drop or run off.
+Don't place the canvas directly on your car; the OxyClean can be harmful to the coating.